What's the first session like?

-There is no one answer to this question, but because my approach is "brief therapy," ie short-term, solution-focused psychotherapy, most clients begin to see symptom relief sooner than some other types of therapy.
-I find that, overall, people in therapy stay as long as needed or wanted.
+There is no one answer to this question but overall, people in therapy stay as long as needed or wanted.
 As the reasons for being in therapy are addressed, clients step down from weekly sessions to bi-monthly sessions to monthly "check-ins."
 Even clients who have finished their therapy can come in on an as-needed basis for as long as they wish.

 What should I expect?

 Ironically, coming to therapy can cause some nervousness initially.
 How will I know what to say?
 Will I like the counselor?
 What if I'm not sure I want to talk about the things I need to?
 First and foremost, you will never be required to talk about anything you don't want to.
 Therapy is always at your pace.
-But know this, there are always two therapists in the room, you and me.
-You're the expert on you and I'm the expert on therapy.
-Over our sessions together we will trade information so that we each become expert.
-When you have gained the necessary techniques, insight and confidence, the things that are blocking you in your life will no longer have power over you.
-Through therapy we don't "get over" anything, we move through it.
+We will work collobaratively to understand the issues and patterns in your life and develop a treament plan that supports your therapy goals.

 This is a family issue.
 How can therapy help?